[MENU]

 On a non-discriminatory basis, the Student Government Association (SGA) provides students an opportunity to gain practical experience in the democratic process through participation in a program of self-government.
 The SGA promotes student leadership, encourages good citizenship and high standards of personal conduct, and provides student-led activities that are in the best interest of Martin Community College.
 SGA activities are open to curriculum students and operates according to its approved constitution and bylaws.
 The activities of the association are subject to approval and sanction by the administration of the College.

-For more information, contact Dwayne Evans, SGA Advisor
+For more information, contact one of our SGA Advisors:

 Photo Gallery